 - 1. Insert the headset jack into the plug on the side of the instrument (I.), and push the power button (D.). - 2.
-Depress the mode select button (F.) until the alphanumeric display (A.N.D.) reads "AIRH" (This stands for airborne sensor at high ultrasonic frequency) then press the "▲" or "▼" to activate the airborne sensor (A.).
-"AIRL", or Low frequency ultrasonic is also available, and is activated the same way.
-Once activated you will begin to hear a translation of any ultrasonic sound present in test area, and the LED bargraph meter will display the strength of the corresponding signal.
+Depress the mode select button (F.) until the alphanumeric display (A.N.D.) reads "AIR", then press the "▲" or "▼" to activate the airborne sensor (A.).
+You will begin to hear a translation of any ultrasonic sound present in the test area, and the LED bargraph meter will display the strength of the corresponding signal.
 The highest LED will hold its place for 5 seconds before resetting its position.
 This will help guide you toward the leak, where the sound is most intense.
 The instrument always resets itself so that sensitivity is the active mode.
-If the LED bargraph meter is at maximum, reduce the sensitivity by simply pressing "τ" until it reads "10" or less, then continue. - 3.
+If the LED bargraph meter is at maximum, reduce the sensitivity by simply pressing "▼ " until it reads "10" or less, then continue.
+The A.N.D. will show the sensitivity as a digit between 0 and 255 prefixed by the letter "A" which identifies the airborne sensor being adjusted. - 3.
 To adjust the volume, press the mode button once.
 The A.N.D reads "VOL".
 Then use the "▲" and "▼" buttons to make the adjustment.
-The alphanumeric display will read "V 000".
+The alphanumeric display will read "V000".
 Volume, as with all numerical values, has a range of 0 to 255. - 4.
 Listen for the leak.
 A gas leak will sound like a harsh rushing noise, or high intensity hiss.
 This sound will increase as the instrument is drawn toward the leak point, and will clearly disappear as the sensor is turned away. - 5.
-For more detailed information on specific applications, refer to page 10 of this manual.
+For more detailed information on specific applications, refer to page 11 of this manual.

-Touchprobe applications...
+Touch probe applications...

-Use the touchprobe to detect internally generated ultrasound.
+Use the touch probe to detect internally generated ultrasound.
 These applications include... steam traps, valves, and bearings.

-- Insert the metal touchprobe into its port (B.) on the nose of the VPE-2000.
-The probe should be snug so it can not rattle, however, do not overtighten.
-Depress the mode select button (F.) until the display reads "PrbH, PrbL or PrbS".
-This stands for Probe high / low ultrasonic range, and Probe Sonic.
-Press the "▲" and "▼" to activate the touchprobe selection. - 2.
+- Insert the metal touch probe into its port (B.) on the nose of the VPE-1000.
+The probe should be snug so it can not rattle, however, do not over tighten.
+Depress the mode select button (F.) until the display reads "Prob", then press the "▲" or "▼" to activate the touch probe sensor. - 2.
 Making a firm contact, touch the tip of the probe to the item being tested.
 Apply just enough pressure to make a good contact.
 You will hear a clear translation of the internally generated ultrasonic sound. - 3.
 Listen for fluid leaks in valves, continuous flow or non-cycling in steam traps, and knocking or scraping in bearings. - 4.
-The VPE-2000 always defaults back to Sensitivity as the active mode, therefore if your readings are off the scale simply press the "▼" to reduce the reading to within the range of the instrument.
+The VPE-1000 always defaults back to Sensitivity as the active mode, therefore if your readings are off the scale simply press the "▼" to reduce the reading to within the range of the instrument.
 The A.N.D. will display the active sensor and current sensitivity setting before it begins to make the adjustments. - 5.
 To adjust the volume, press the mode button once.
 The A.N.D. reads "VOL".
 Then use the "▲" and "▼" buttons to make the adjustment.
 The alphanumeric display (A.N.D.) will read "V000".
 Volume, as with all numerical values, has a range of 0 to 255. - 6.
 When testing bearings or machinery vibration, record your sensitivity setting, and use the reading on the A.N.D. as a baseline for future readings.
 Now you can compare the wear patterns to future tests, and other similar equipment. - 7.
-For more specific information on using the touchprobe, refer to page 13 of this manual.
+For more specific information on using the touch probe, refer to page 14 of this manual.

-WARNING: To insure a good contact, and accurate readings the touchprobe is sharp!
+WARNING: To insure a good contact and accurate readings the touch probe is sharp!
 Be careful not to injure yourself or others!